search icon

 On the plus side, Texas’s tax advantages and low maintenance costs help balance out these expenses over the long term.

 • Every state has pros and cons to starting an LLC, but Texas is especially favorable.
-That’s because there are no income taxes and annual maintenance is affordable.
+That’s because there is no state income tax or corporate tax and annual maintenance is affordable.

 • As long as you run a compliant, legal LLC, your business’s corporate veil should protect you from losing your personal assets.
 Creditors generally won’t be able to seize your car, home, or personal bank accounts; they can only seize the LLC’s assets if things go south.